malakamahdy/RAG-Approach/README.md

 # RAG-Approach: Retrieval Augmented Generation for Accident Reports

 This code demonstrates a  Retrieval Augmented Generation (RAG) architecture for analyzing workplace accident reports using OpenAI embeddings and FAISS vector store.
 It also displays the euclidean distance between the similar reports which helped guide the LLM's decision.
-The lower euclidean distance, the more similar the reports.
+The lower the Euclidean distance, the more similar the reports.

 ---
-# How it works
+# How it Works
 <img width="810" height="507" alt="Screenshot 2025-07-20 at 1 27 59 PM" src="https://github.com/user-attachments/assets/a7dd4af0-cb88-403f-a233-84c3185c2205" />

 When you type in a new accident report, the program goes through the following steps:

 1. **Text Embedding:**